vladbph/cymatix-doc/README.md

 Side note: this particular example relies on `flag` toth to be enabled

 # PIZZA2 BOT Example
 Let's consider PIZZA2 BOT example.
 In this example we will not use scripting part utilizing only ___Neural Networks(NN)___ layers.
-This implementation is also can be classified as [`loose dialog`](#loose-dialogs) type.
 By no means it should be considered completed, however it showcases many useful features of the platform.
 The project has 3 layers.
 ## Layer 1 Slots
 Layer 1 is named "slots" is dedicated to isolate types of the slots - __pizza kind__, __pizza toppings__,  __size__ and __delivery address__.
 Here is the configuration for the layer:
 ```json